mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 thilst the target is in the enemy's front line, creating a range of 2.

-Needing an 8+ to inflict damage the unit rolls a 5 and a 4 and adds to this its skill of 3 (for an elite unit) and the +2DM for the range, the result of 14 is more than sufficient to inflict casualties!
+Needing an 8+ to inflict damage the unit rolls a 5 and a 4 and adds to this its skill of3 (for an elite unit) and the +2DM for the range, the result of 14 is more than sufficient to inflict casualties!

 ### NNEEWW CCOOMBATMBAT RRUULESLES

 _The number of casualties inflicted are the Effect of the Attack Skill throw (6), plus the difference in Tech Levels (4), plus the size of the attacking unit (5) plus the number in the Unit Damage table (5).
 A total of 20 (6+4+5+5) casualties fall under the withering hail of fire._

 #### Rally Action